Michael Ferrell couldn’t lose—he had a Supreme Court justice at his disposal.

 Since leaving the Hill, Ferrell has established himself as one of the capital’s preeminent financial lobbyists.
 Before joining Venable, he spent nearly 10 years as the chief lobbyist and legislative strategist for the Mortgage Bankers Association of America.

-This article appears in the July 21, 2011, edition of National Journal Daily.
+This article appears in the July 21, 2011 edition of NJ Daily.